What is the MSSIAH?

 Is there a MIDI out?

-I want to play "Ayo Technology" chords directly on my keyboard.
+I want to play classic C64 broken chords directly on my MIDI keyboard.
 Can I use the MSSIAH for that?

 Does MSSIAH provide both polyphonic MIDI playing as well as multitimbral modes?